vpegado/vpegado.github.io/_posts/2014-05-20-angular-file-directive.md

 To connect this input any kind of logic or just render a preview of the selected files tends to be a hassle involving a `POST` to some server-side code.
 For some cases it would be a lot easier containing parts of this on the client-side.

-After implementing this for various angular projects a pretty useful [directive](github-repo) started to emerge.
+After implementing this for various angular projects a pretty useful [directive][github-repo] started to emerge.

 ## Usage